Bergam0t/DAA_DES/README.md

 - It is recommended that, when asked by the installer, you add Quarto to your PATH variable.
 - It is important to note that while a [Python package for quarto exists](https://pypi.org/project/quarto/), this is not the full Quarto command line utility, which will need to be installed separately.

+Note that if you are using the .devcontainer, Quarto will be available within the container without undertaking any additional steps.

 ### Hosted version of web app